 A: We understand that some people may live in areas which are not serviced by high-speed providers.
 Unfortunately, a high-speed connection is essential to handle the demands of videoconferencing.
 If you have a laptop computer with WiFi, you may consider connecting at a local business (i.e. a coffee shop or restaurant), public library, or other place which offers free WiFi.

 A: As in a traditional course at Ashland, discussion between students and professors is the essence of a Live Online class.
 Participation is expected at all sessions.
-You are strongly encourage to consider upcoming obligations prior to registering for classes.
+You are strongly encouraged to consider upcoming obligations prior to registering for classes.

 A: Yes.
 To access the library's research databases go to the Library homepage.
 Search for the journal or database you wish to use, then click the appropriate link to access the resource.
 You will be taken to an authentication screen.
 Enter your last name and your seven-digit Ashland University student number.
 Do not use your Ashland University username or password.
 Complete instructions may be found on the library's website.